drocha87/BlazorComponents/README.md

 ## About the project

-The main goal of this project is provide components to be used in my personal projects.
+The main goal of this project is to provide components to be used in my personal projects and to tests new ideas.
 You are free to fork it or to use it as it is.
-As I said this is a personal project, so don't expect me implementing features that you ask for or even fix issues that you may report.

 ## Components